snhwang/p3_collab-compet/README.md

 2. Tennis-SNH-pretrained.ipynb: Notebook to read in a saved checkpoint and run the agent without additional learning.
 3. model.py: The neural networks
 4. agent.py: Defines the learning agent based on DDPG  (python class Agent)
+5. Multiple files with the prefix `.pth`: Checkpoint files contained the weights of previously training neural networks.